Debt Buyer

 Debt buyer is not the same as every outside collector.
 Some collectors work for the original creditor, while a debt buyer has actually acquired the debt.

-It is also different from the original creditor, which created the account in the first place.
+It is also different from the Original Creditor, which created the account in the first place.